 "Meltwater is a company tilled with top sales leadership, and the fast-paced dynamic environment has really changed my personal standards and priorities."

-Carmen joined Meltwater in 2019 as a Senior Sales Consultant in the Client Acquisition team and was recently promoted to Sales Manager.
+Carmen joined Meltwater in 2019 as a Senior Sales Consultant in the Client Acquisition team and was promoted to Sales Manager.
+Recently, she has taken up the role of an Account Executive.
 During her time here at Meltwater, she has won many awards including APAC Monthly Sprinter Awards and Global Top 5 Individual Sales.
 Carmen continues to excel in her role by constantly staying motivated and maintaining self-discipline.

 Q: You’ve graduated with a degree in Government and Political Science from HKU, but what made you decide to pursue sales and business development for your career?